-On 10 November 2010, Wah Nam Australia announced its intention to make an offmarket takeover offer for all the ordinary shares in FerrAus.
+On 10 November 2010 the Company, through its wholly-owned subsidiary, Wah Nam Australia, lodged a bidder's statement with ASIC pursuant to which Wah Nam Australia will make an off-market takeover bid to acquire all the ordinary shares in FerrAus.

 FerrAus is a company which also has interests in iron ore exploration projects in the Pilbara region of Western Australia.
-Wah Nam Australia believes, if the FerrAus Offer is successful, that the FerrAus business will further Wah Nam Australia's strategy to become a developer of strategic mining assets in politically stable, mineral resourcerich countries and will strengthen the Combined Group's interest in iron ore exploration projects in the Pilbara region of Western Australia.
+The Company believes, if the FerrAus Takeover Offer is successful, the FerrAus business will further the Company's strategy to become a developer of strategic mining assets in politically stable, mineral resource-rich countries and will strengthen the Combined Group's interest in iron ore exploration projects in the Pilbara region of Western Australia.